klrosenberg/06-23-sinatra-beer/readme.markdown

 - At least three models
     - At least one one-to-many relationship
     - At least one many-to-many relationship
--Unit tests for all business logic
+- Unit tests for all business logic
--Ability to fully interact with the application from the browser
+- Ability to fully interact with the application from the browser